 Education is crucial in building a democratic society.
 People make good decisions when they are informed and able to defend their rights.
 Knowledge is no longer understood as a set of facts that can be transmitted by rote.
 It has to be discovered—and rediscovered.
 Our schools are still using an autocratic system that is not conducive to learning how to learn or to self governing.

-Balanced expertise on the board of directors steers the organization from multiple perspectives.
-Balance can be achieved with experts on larger community… Read More . . .
+Balanced expertise on the board of directors steers the organization from multiple perspectives.… Read More . . .
 “Outside Experts on the Board of Directors” A commentary on an Op-Ed in the New York Times by Joe Nocera, “How to Fix the Schools,” 18 September 2012.